 Emily Li stands as a globally acclaimed handbell virtuoso hailing from Hong Kong.
 She is an accomplished conductor, composer, soloist, and educator with over 30 years of experience.
 Her fascination with handbells ignited in 1986, sparking a deep passion for this heavenly instrument.
 Since 2000, Emily has dedicated years to honing her handbell dexterities in the United States under the guidance of esteemed masters in the field.
 She is the Artistic Director of the Hong Kong Handbell Academy, Hong Kong Youth Handbell Ensemble and Gloves Handbell, Chairperson of the Handbell Association of Hong Kong, and the Principal Guest Conductor of the Ministry of Bellz in Singapore.

-Having the mission to promote handbell ringing in Hong Kong, Emily resigned from her lecturer’s post at HKBU in 2004 and founded the Hong Kong Handbell Academy, which aims to provide handbell resources and professional training for the general public.
-She founded HKYHE in 2005 and started training handbell conductors and performers of the young generation.
-In 2006, she founded Handbell Association of Hong Kong and organized the annual Hong Kong Handbell Festival.
-Under her leadership, the Association has joined the International Handbell Committee in 2010 and made Hong Kong the host city of the International Handbell Symposium in 2020.
+Driven by a vision to popularize handbell ringing in Hong Kong, Emily established the Hong Kong Handbell Academy in 2004, aiming to offer the general public access to handbell resources and comprehensive professional training.
+She founded the Hong Kong Youth Handbell Ensemble (HKYHE) in 2005 and started training handbell conductors and performers of the young generation.
+2006, she founded the Handbell Association of Hong Kong (HAHK) and organized the annual Hong Kong Handbell Festival.
+Under her leadership, the Association joined the International Handbell Committee in 2010, making Hong Kong the host city of the International Handbell Symposium in 2020.